deloarts/glados-backend/README.md

 System requirements:

 - Unix (tested on Debian 11)
-- Approx. 250GB free space
+- Approx. 25GB free space (this can change in the future)
-- Sudo rights required
-- Open port at TCP 5000
+- An open TCP port
 - Python 3.11

 Package requirements (apt):